 We have some news to share with you, and it’s a bummer.
-The gravel road/trail that folks use as a connector trail across the Sac River Landfill, to go between the Fulbright Spring Greenway and Sac River Mountain Bike Trail is closed indefinitely.
+The gravel road/trail that folks use as a connector trail across the Sac River Landfill, to go between the Fulbright Spring Greenway, Sac River Mountain Bike Trail and Ritter Springs Park is closed indefinitely.
 This is a pretty complex situation, and we'll do our best to explain it as succinctly as possible.

 We have been informed by the City of Springfield that they have officially closed this gravel road/trail connection due to EPA and MDNR regulations regarding how close people can be in proximity to the Sac River Landfill where this trail section crosses.
 Allowing folks to use it is now viewed as a safety and liability issue.